maykar/plex_assistant/README.md

 ## Home Assistant Conversation Setup

 To use Plex Assistant with Home Assistant's conversation integration simply add the code below to your configuration.yaml file.
-Using the conversation integration will work with any of the supported languages from the IFTTT and DialogFlow lists above.
+Using the conversation integration will work with any of the supported languages from the table above.

 ```yaml
 conversation: